NATURE PARK MANAGEMENT I BEN120

 COURSE STRUCTURE

-There are Fifteen lessons as follows:
+There are 12 lessons in this module as follows:

 Each lesson culminates in an assignment which is submitted to the school, marked by the school's tutors and returned to you with any relevant suggestions, comments, and if necessary, extra reading.